Trandel/Mac-LAMP/README.md

 * `other-site.client2.mac => /User/USERNAME/Sites/client2/other-site/`
 * `public.other-site.client2.mac => /User/USERNAME/Sites/client2/other-site/public/`

 Note: To access phpMyAdmin append `/phpmyadmin` at the end of the url.
+Username is root with no password.

 Requirements
 ------------